-Recently, I've received several messages from students that either ask about seemingly random score fluctuations, or alternately about scores stagnating or not increasing quickly enough.
-While each person is different, and the reasons for these difficulties vary somewhat from person to person, the proper way to study as you address these issues is often very much the same no matter who you are or what your specific causes may be.
-So, I'm going to post some of the general advice I typically pass along in the hope that it might help anyone out there who is struggling.
+We frequently receive messages from students that ask about seemingly random score fluctuations or scores stagnating/not increasing quickly enough.
+Each person is different and the reasons for these difficulties vary somewhat from person to person.
+But, the proper way to study as you address these issues is often very much the same no matter who you are or what your specific causes may be.
+Here’s some of the general advice we pass along in the hope it might help anyone out there who is struggling.

-First, if you are reading this, I’m terribly sorry to hear things aren’t going the way you want thus far, but one comforting truth is that your journey’s end isn’t dictated by the struggles you face along the way.
-It’s normal to encounter some difficulties while studying, and many students struggling tirelessly with serious issues ultimately go on to score extremely well.
+First, if you are reading this, I’m terribly sorry to hear things aren’t going the way you want thus far.
+But, one comforting truth is that your journey’s end isn’t dictated by the struggles you face along the way.
+It’s normal to encounter some difficulties while studying!
+Many students that struggle tirelessly with serious issues ultimately go on to score extremely well.
 The key thing to focus on is not some problem that you have, but instead how you should react to it and the steps you must take to eliminate it!

 With that in mind, let’s talk about how to identify and conquer the multifaceted issues that tend to accompany score fluctuations and performance plateaus.
-Just as a warning, this is somewhat lengthy (although if you’re familiar with either Dave’s or my blogs you’ll find that no surprise), and it's also upside down in a sense: I go from broad ideas to more narrow ones, and even wrap up with a pointed recommendation for a specific next step.
-So, please bear with me until the end :)
+Just as a warning, this is somewhat lengthy.
+Although, if you’re familiar with either Dave’s or my blogs you’ll find that no surprise.
+It’s also upside down in a sense: I go from broad ideas to more narrow ones and even wrap up with a pointed recommendation for a specific next step.
+So, please bear with me until the end.

-LR/RC—Your understanding of the stimulus/passage: Inconsistency often relates to your analysis of the stimulus.
+Inconsistency often relates to your analysis of the stimulus.
 How confident do you feel coming out of each stimulus or passage?
 Do you feel like you understand what is being said?
 Is your clarity on the argument as good as you’d like, or do you find yourself uncertain of exactly what has been said in many cases?
-If it’s the latter, then that’s the first place to start—try some sections of untimed questions where you stop after each stimulus and make an assessment of how confident you feel in your interpretation of it, and then compare that to how you perform when proceeding to answer the question.
-If you see a connection between issues in your stimulus analysis and subsequently missing questions, then you'll know that stimulus/passage deconstruction should move to the forefront of your continued prep.
+If it’s the latter, then that’s the first place to start.
+Try some sections of untimed questions where you stop after each stimulus and make an assessment of how confident you feel in your interpretation of it.
+Then, compare that to how you perform when proceeding to answer the question.
+Is there a connection between issues in your stimulus analysis and subsequently missing questions?
+If so, move the stimulus/passage deconstruction to the forefront of your prep.

-[JD Note: I find that Method of Reasoning questions can work outright miracles when it comes to the skill outlined above.
-As a pure test of your ability to simply describe, in generalized terms, the nature and architecture of how a stimulus is put together they're unrivaled in honing your argument description abilities, so if you’re looking for a place to start then start there!
-And follow that with Method’s close kin: Main Point and Method-Argument Part will shore up your elemental deconstruction of prompts by forcing you to categorize and classify arguments’ component pieces; Flaw and Parallel Flaw require you to describe reasons for doubt that exist in a stimulus, and duplicate the reasoning at work in an argument (often based on a recognizable flaw), respectively; and Must Be True is the foundation of the LSAT, as you move from a limited set of data into a single answer choice that can be determined solely on the basis of it.]
+Method of Reasoning questions can work miracles when it comes to the skill outlined above.
+Your ability to describe, in generalized terms, the nature and architecture of how a stimulus is put together is a perfect set up to honing your argument description abilities.
+If you’re looking for a place to start, then start there!
+Follow that with Method’s close kin: Main Point and Method-Argument Part.
+These will shore up your elemental deconstruction of prompts by forcing you to categorize and classify arguments’ component pieces.
+Flaw and Parallel Flaw require you to describe reasons for doubt that exist in a stimulus and duplicate the reasoning at work in an argument (often based on a recognizable flaw), respectively.
+Must Be True is the foundation of the LSAT.
+As you move from a limited set of data into a single answer choice that you can determine solely on the basis of it.

-LR/LG—Your recognition of the things the test makers do over and over: Good test takers save time by becoming intimately familiar with the things that the test makers present most often, and then immediately recognizing and reacting to those things during the exam.
-This could be something as simple as recognizing a question stem wording or knowing how to properly diagram a rule and understanding its implications, or an idea as involved as recalling a specific numerical distribution pattern in LG from a game done previously or a tricky flaw in an LR stimulus.
+Good test takers save time by becoming familiar with the things that the test makers present most often.
+This allows you to immediately recognize and react to those things during the exam.
+This could be something as simple as recognizing a question stem wording or knowing how to properly diagram a rule and understanding its implications.
+Or, perhaps recalling a specific numerical distribution pattern in LG from a game done previously or a tricky flaw in an LR stimulus.
 Familiarity is, in a word, empowering.